 As with other matriarchal species, Cape buffalo reproduction is a strictly controlled process.
 There is no fooling around or jumping on for a quickie.

-Studs spend 11 months solidifying their dominant position, then they have one month to impregnate as many cows as possible.
+Studs spend 11 months solidifying their dominant position.
+Then they have one month to impregnate as many cows as possible.
 Most cows have a two-year cycle, so they either give birth or breed each year.

 It is rare that more than two studs get to breed with the herd.
 And it’s unusual for a bull to enjoy more than one year as a dominant stud.
-By the next mating season they will have turned to veteran status.
+By the next mating season, they will have turned to veteran status.

-Other bulls must build their strength and some never get the opportunity to mate.
+Other bulls must build their strength, and some never get the opportunity to mate.

-A 1999 IUCN study put the total population at 830,000 and suggested this was a conservative estimate.
-The AWF still estimates that 900,000 Cape buffalo remain.
+A 1999 IUCN study put the total population at 830 000 and suggested this was a conservative estimate.
+The AWF still estimates that 900 000 Cape buffalo remain.

 In 2019 the IUCN released a more damning report.
-The entire population has decreased to just 400,000 mature individuals and the Cape buffalo is now rated as near threatened on the red list.
+The entire population has decreased to just 400 000 mature individuals, and the Cape buffalo is now rated as near threatened on the red list.

 Why Are Cape Buffalo Endangered?

 These majestic beasts have suffered before.
-In the late 19th century a rinderpest epidemic swept across Africa and wiped out 95% of the buffalo population.
+In the late 19th century, a rinderpest epidemic swept across Africa and wiped out 95% of the buffalo population.
 But these hardy animals recovered.

-After all, Cape buffalo grazed on the land long before there were farms, fences and cultivated crops.
+After all, Cape buffalo grazed on the land long before there were farms, fences, and cultivated crops.
 So buffalo outside national parks are commonly shot by farmers and villagers.

-Seeing Cape Buffalo on Safari
+Seeing Huge Cape Buffalo Herds on Safari

 Let’s hope that they don’t go the same way as the rhinos.
-It wasn’t that long ago that over 400,000 rhinos roamed across Africa.
-Now there are only 20,000.
-The African elephant population has dropped from 5 million to 400,000 in just one century.
+It wasn’t that long ago that over 400 000 rhinos roamed across Africa.
+Now there are only 20 000.

 It’s time to protect and preserve.
-And that can start by going on safari and seeing these epic beasts in their natural habitat.
+And that can start by going on a safari and seeing these epic beasts in their natural habitat.